gnif/LookingGlass/doc/module.rst

 For VM → host mode with dmabuf, instead of creating a shared memory file, load this module with the parameter ``static_size_mb``.
-For example, a 32 MB shared memory device can be created with:
+For example, a 32 MiB shared memory device can be created with:

 .. code:: bash